-Our OS will bring the Java experience at your company to a new level.
+Alpaquita Linux will bring the Java experience at your company to a new level.
 Coupled with Liberica Lite and Native Image Kit, it represents an end-to-end solution for cost-efficient and smooth development and deployment of cloud-native applications.
-It will be released soon, so subscribe to our newsletter so as not to miss the news!

 As you can see, accelerating time to market is not about working after hours and loading developers with tasks up to the eyebrows.
 It is about thinking in advance, being flexible, sharing responsibility, and using the right technologies to boost the performance and security CI/CD pipeline.
 And remember: your ultimate goal is to generate value.
 Build your corporate culture around this concept, and receive appreciation from your team, partners, and customers.

 At BellSoft, we are committed to helping you achieve better outcomes.
 Discover our products aimed at helping you reduce expenses, free the time of your developers, and enhance corporate DevOps practices:

 - Liberica JDK is a unified Java runtime with the widest range of supported platforms on the market

 - High-Powered Support that delivers fixes within 24 hours based on SLA and costs five time less than that of Oracle’s